Save Historic Willo

 Actions Taken

-Below is the timeline through June of all Save Historic Arizona has done.
+Below is the timeline of Save Historic AZ's preservation activities:

 Release: Council Backs In-Depth Review of HB2721’s Community Impacts